-Regional application This measure can be implemented throughout the Czech Republic.
-Target group Organisations of state administration and local government, organisations subject to the Public Procurement Act and other business entities.
+Regional application This measure can be implemented throughout the Czech Republic. - Target group Organisations of state administration and local government, organisations subject to the Public Procurement Act and other business entities.
 Projects targeted at end users Rules on the application of environmental requirements, and therefore energy efficiency requirements, in public procurement and purchasing by state administration and local government bodies.
 Effectiveness This measure is effective because it ensures purchases of more energy- efficient appliances and equipment.
-Basis of calculation This set of measures comprises: The purchase of equipment and vehicles based on lists of energy-efficient product specifications Energy audits The introduction of energy performance certificates Energy efficiency and energy savings as an assessment criterion in competitive tendering for public contracts competitive tendering for public contracts The contribution by some of them to the achievement of energy savings is assessed in other chapters (energy audits, certificates of energy performance of buildings).
-The calculation is based on the total consumption of the public sector.
+Basis of calculation This set of measures comprises: The purchase of equipment and vehicles based on lists of energy-efficient product specifications Energy audits The introduction of energy performance certificates consumption of the public sector.

+0/1 • Energy efficiency and energy savings as an assessment criterion in competitive tendering for public contracts The contribution by some of them to the achievement of energy savings is assessed in other chapters (energy audits, certificates of energy performance of buildings).
+The calculation is based on the total guarantee the implementation of the above requirement.
+The method of calculation is based on a forecast of annual savings of 0.5% of total consumption by the public sector. --

 Annual energy At present, there is no strict legal obligation in the Czech Republic to use savings expected in green shopping.
 Few ministries have established internal regulations 2016 governing the purchase of environmentally friendly products.
-We expect a legislative and administrative framework to be formed that will guarantee the implementation of the above requirement.
-The method of calculation is based on a forecast of annual savings of 0.5% of total consumption by the public sector.
+We expect